Taishi Ohta

 Taishi Ohta (大田 泰示, Ohta Taishi) is a Japanese professional baseball outfielder for the Yokohama DeNA BayStars in Japan's Nippon Professional Baseball.

 Professional career

 Hokkaido Nippon-Ham Fighters

-On 2 November 2016, it was revealed that Ohta had been included in a trade with the Hokkaido Nippon-Ham Fighters with team mate Katsuhiko Kumon for Fighters pitcher Mitsuo Yoshikawa and Shingo Ishikawa.
+On 2 November 2016, it was revealed that Ohta had been included in a trade with the Hokkaido Nippon-Ham Fighters with teammate Katsuhiko Kumon for Fighters pitcher Mitsuo Yoshikawa and Shingo Ishikawa.

 He selected 2018 NPB All-Star game.
 Ohta became a free agent following the 2021 season.

 On December 20, 2021, Ohta signed with the Yokohama DeNA BayStars of Nippon Professional Baseball.